guruguhangunaratnam/guruguhangunaratnam/README.md

 # Hi, I'm Guru!

 My name is Guru Gunaratnam, I have been doing system admiministration, web and software development since the late 90s.
 Current interests are in Typography & Design, Data Pipelines, Full-Stack Javascript Development (Node/Deno) and DevOps.
 This is my personal (secondary) repository - repos here are not active and are snapshots of private repos.
-The main purpose of this account is as a portfolio to highlight past projects.
+The main purpose of this account is as a portfolio to highlight some past projects.

 Visit my [GitHub](https://github.com/guruguhangunaratnam) page.